 Take advantage of large windows that face nature.
 Not everyone can work near an ocean or a mountain, but even a simple collection of trees or a small garden can significantly benefit your mood at work.
 Natural scenery can have a calming effect and will help inspiration soar, thus increasing your output.

-If you don’t have the luxury of windows near your desk, placing a small potted plant or a tiny tabletop waterfall fountain can help simulate nature, with a similar effect on your mental health.
+If you don’t have the luxury of windows near your desk, or a can help simulate nature, with a similar effect on your mental health.

 Level and Number of Distractions Present